The Peninsula New York: Site

 The Peninsula New York is in the Midtown Manhattan neighborhood of New York City.
 It is on the southwest corner of Fifth Avenue to the east and 55th Street to the north.
 The land lot is rectangular and covers 12,552 ft2, with a frontage of 100 ft on Fifth Avenue and a depth of 125 ft along 55th Street.
 To the west and south, the hotel is surrounded by the clubhouse of the University Club of New York.
 The site shares the block with 5, 7, 9–11, 13 and 15 West 54th Street; 46 West 55th Street; and the Rockefeller Apartments to the west.
-The hotel is also near Fifth Avenue Presbyterian Church, 712 Fifth Avenue, 10 West 56th Street, and 12 West 56th Street to the north; 550 Madison Avenue to the northeast; the St. Regis New York hotel to the east, 689 Fifth Avenue and 19 East 54th Street to the southeast, and the Museum of Modern Art to the south.
+The hotel is also near the Museum of Modern Art to the south; Fifth Avenue Presbyterian Church and 712 Fifth Avenue to the north; 550 Madison Avenue to the northeast; the St. Regis New York hotel to the east; and 689 Fifth Avenue to the southeast.

 Architecture

 The hotel was built in 1905 as the Gotham Hotel and was designed by Hiss and Weekes in the Italian Renaissance Revival style.
 The hotel building is shaped like a "C" and is arranged around a light court that faces the University Club building to the south.
-H. Hobart Weekes of Hiss and Weekes had worked for the firm of McKim, Mead & White, which had specialized in Renaissance Revival structures, for 13 years just prior to the development of the Gotham Hotel.

 Facade

 The facade was made of limestone and granite to complement the neighboring University Club building.
-The hotel is 20 stories high.
-The facade of the hotel is divided vertically into five bays on Fifth Avenue and six bays on 55th Street.
-Similar to in other Beaux-Arts buildings, the facade is divided into three horizontal sections similar to the components of a column, namely a base, shaft, and capital.
+The facade is divided vertically into five bays on Fifth Avenue and six bays on 55th Street.
+Similar to other Beaux-Arts buildings, the facade is divided into three horizontal sections similar to the components of a column, namely a base, shaft, and capital.
 Despite its sturdy-looking appearance, the facade is actually a curtain wall hung from the building's steel superstructure.
 Originally, the hotel was 19 stories high and rose 254 ft above the sidewalk.
 After a renovation in the 1980s, the hotel had 23 stories.